A projector projecting onto a wall

 Another factor that can affect the throw distance is the brightness of the projector.
 Brighter projectors tend to have shorter throw distances, while dimmer projectors require a longer throw distance to produce a clear image.
 Additionally, the ambient light in the room can also impact the throw distance.
 A room with high levels of ambient light may require a shorter throw distance to produce a clear image, while a darker room may require a longer throw distance.

-See also How to Measure Tv Mount
+See also How to Mount a Smart Tv for Rv

 It’s also important to consider the aspect ratio of the screen when determining the throw distance.
 A projector with a 16:9 aspect ratio will require a different throw distance than a projector with a 4:3 aspect ratio.
 The distance between the projector and the screen should be adjusted accordingly to ensure that the image is displayed correctly and without distortion.